matteomenapace/hacking-games-with-verbs/presentation.md

 Today we're starting from the opposite end, and move towards the middle.

+### Verbs?

+This session is about hacking games using a tool we are all familiar with: *verbs*!
+We're all familiar with verbs, right?

 ![](images/presentation/verbs-scrabble.jpg)

-### Verbs?

 > Ever tried to talk to a monster in a first-person-shooter, instead of shooting it?

-Whether it is running or collecting, shooting or trading, **games are driven by verbs**: they determine what you can do in a game, how you can interact with its characters or other players, what you should do to win it, and what you simply can't do.
+Whether it is running or collecting, shooting or trading, **games are driven by verbs**.

+Verbs determine what you can do in a game, how you can interact with its characters or other players, what you should do to win it, and what you simply can't do.

 #### Think of a game you've played recently.

-* What actions does the game allow you to do?
+* What actions does the game **let** you do?
-* And what does the game not let you do?
+* And what does the game **not let** you do?

-This session is about **hacking games**, using a tool we are all familiar with: verbs!
-We're all familiar with verbs, right?

 [![](images/presentation/hacked.jpg)](https://www.google.co.uk/search?q=hacking&source=lnms&tbm=isch&sa=X&ei=CZguVeynIIOqafWlgLAK&ved=0CAcQ_AUoAQ&biw=1379&bih=782#q=hacking&tbas=0&tbm=isch&tbs=isz:l)